marithetland/ONTmompS/README.md

                         {assembly}_{allele}.fna.
   --store_all_alleles   Print all alleles (7 genes in SBT scheme + mompS1) to
                         files named {assembly}_{allele}.fna.
-  --verbose             Keep intermediate files for debugging.
+  --verbose             Log more details and keep intermediate files for
+                        debugging.
+  -l LOG, --log LOG     Write logging to specified file name instead of stdout

 Output options:
-  --ST_outfile OUTFILENAME
+  --ST_outfile ST_OUTFILE
                         Output filename for STs.
-Default: ./LpST_ONTmompS.tsv --mompS_outfile OUTFILENAME
+Default: ./LpST_ONTmompS.tsv --mompS_outfile MOMPS_OUTFILE
                         Output filename for mompS copy allele numbers.
+                        Default: ./mompS_alleles_ONTmompS.tsv
+  -o OUTDIR, --outdir OUTDIR
-Default: ./mompS_alleles_ONTmompS.tsv -outdir OUTDIR        Output directory to store novel alleles in.
+                        Output directory to store novel alleles in.
 Default is current working directory
 ```

 ## Update database
 The database in this repository is the same version as that in https://github.com/tseemann/legsta/tree/master/db.
 Please contact the Legionella-SBT team at UKHSA if you want to obtain a more recent database version.
-When you have your desired database, you need to make sure the files follow the same format as those in the db for this repo (see below).
+When you have your desired database, you need to make sure the files follow the same format as those in the db for this repo.
 If the sequences are provided in csv format with 'sequence,number', you can run the commands below to make the database compatible with ONTmompS:

 ```
 unzip sbt_schema_10_11_2022_12_59.zip ; cd sbt_schema_10_11_2022_12_59